ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>Explore the top DevOps tools for infrastructure automation, designed to streamline workflows, boost efficiency & simplify cloud management.</blockquote>

 <h3>4.
-Physical Servers vs. Virtual Machines: A Comprehensive comparison - <a href="https://medium.com/javarevisited/physical-servers-vs-virtual-machines-a-comprehensive-comparison-158791b98569" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Full-Stack Skills That Actually Matter in 2025 - <a href="https://medium.com/@mehdibafdil/the-full-stack-skills-that-actually-matter-in-2025-5d80f7f99ca9" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Javarevisited`**
+✍️ **posted by `Mehdi BAFDIL`**

-<blockquote>Physical servers vs. virtual machines (VMs) Understanding the key differences, advantages, and limitations of each option can help…</blockquote>
+<blockquote>As we dive deeper into 2025, the tech landscape is evolving rapidly, and so are the skills that every full-stack developer should possess…</blockquote>

 <h3>5.
 Why Stack Overflow and Reddit Still Beats AI For Your Tech Problems - <a href="https://medium.com/@DevOpsTrenches/why-stack-overflow-and-reddit-still-beats-ai-for-your-tech-problems-b61f5bb41d6d" target="_blank" rel="noopener noreferrer">link</a></h3>